How to get your business into the press

 - Keep a database of all email addresses and phone numbers.

 - Of course, the best way to get your press release noticed is by knowing the journalist you're sending it to.

 - At networking events, make an effort to build relationships with journalists.

-- Follow up by sending them an email saying it was nice to meet
+- Follow up by sending them an email saying it was nice to meet them.

 - Call the journalist(s) you're sending the release to before sending to let them know it's coming and to build in interest before they've received it.

 - Send it by email.

 - Follow up by calling them a couple of days later to see if they're using it - but do it under the pretext of seeing if they need any additional information.

 - Remember to use all available media outlets - online blogs, websites and email newsletters are good media outlets as well as local papers, national papers, B2B magazines and specialist and consumer magazines.

 Creating media stunts